Maximus Logo

 Cyber threats and incidents have skyrocketed in the last decade, and it is likely that this trend will continue for the foreseeable future.
 The DoD must maintain the advantage and adapt to counter these increasingly complex attacks.
 While bolstering cyber defenses is mandatory, defense agencies must prioritize threat hunting and intelligence to increase visibility into threats, improve decision-making abilities, and identify new counteroffensive measures.

-Cyber Threats Facing DoD
+Cyber threats facing DoD

 Prior to joining Maximus, I commanded the Army’s only active-duty information operations battalion, served as Chief Information Security Officer (CISO) in the Office of the DoD Deputy Chief Information Officer for Special Programs, and served as the Authorizing Official for accreditation and certification of multiple classified IT networks.
 Each of these positions gave me an amazing vantage point to witness the dramatic increase in cyber threats firsthand.